-Our commitment to apprentices is honoured
+Our apprentice commitment is rewarded

-Participation in "Fit - Women in Technology", which initiates retraining for women
+Participation in "Fit - Women in Technology" which initiates retraining for women.

 Participation in Talent Days, which aim to inspire young people for careers in science and technology.
 EVVA apprentices and professionals talk about their working lives.